microsoft/MetaOpt/README.md

 or with [Zen](https://dl.acm.org/doi/10.1145/3422604.3425930).
 NEW: MetaOpt also now supports ORTools CSIP solver.
 Install the solver through [Nuget Package Manager](https://www.nuget.org/packages/Google.OrTools).
 [Caution: ORTools does not provide all the features that are available in Gurobi.]

-Make sure you install them.
-For Gurobi, you can use [NuGet Package Manager](https://www.nuget.org/packages/Gurobi.Optimizer) and run the following command:
+Make sure you install any solver that you use.
+For Gurobi, you can also use [NuGet Package Manager](https://www.nuget.org/packages/Gurobi.Optimizer) and run the following command:
 ```bash
 dotnet add package Gurobi.Optimizer --version 10.0.2
 ```